wptrainingteam/learn-wp-content/tutorials/fundamentals-01-the-wordpress-database.md

 The `wp_terms` table stores information about your website's terms.
 Each row in the `wp_terms` table represents a single term.
 Under the hood, categories and tags are both terms.

 What determines whether they are a category or a tag is the taxonomy that they are associated with, which is stored in the `wp_term_taxonomy` table.

-Here you can see the default taxonomies that are registered in WordPress are `category` and `post_tag`.

-It is also possible to register additional custom taxonomies, which will be stored in this table as well.

 The `wp_term_relationships` table stores the relationships between terms and their parent objects, be that a post, page, or custom post type.